Last updated on

 Anagrams of a sentence

-With this, you have all pieces in hand to implement anagrams.
+With this, you have all pieces in hand to implement the function anagrams.
+This function takes two arguments:

-/** Returns a tree of all anagram sentences of the given occurrence list using
+/** Returns a tree of all complete anagram sentences of the given letters using

 *